What is Joint Honours?

 What you will study

-You can study Sport and Exercise Studies as a joint subject.
+You can study Sport and Exercise Studies as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.